It’s getting to that time…

 Now, this isn’t required to charge your shaver so you don’t have to feel pressured to have a cartridge on hand in order to keep going (this isn’t like when the colored ink in your printer runs out and you only want to print in black and white but can’t because one part is empty).

 Cleaning your electric shaver on a regular basis will help reduce the occurrence of acne as it will remove all of the natural oils found on your skin off the head.

-With the cleaning cartridge, you can pick them up for pretty cheap and expect to spend around $60 a year on this total.
-Each cartridge gets about 30 or so cleanings out of them.
+With the cleaning cartridge, you can pick them up for pretty cheap and expect to spend around $60/year on this total.
+Each cartridge gets about 30 or so cleanings from them.